Dev-Ogechi/form-to-email/README.md

 # form-to-email
-Send form data from webpage to destined email address using Javascript
+Send data from webpage Form to destined email address using Javascript